WebAssembly/design/FutureFeatures.md

 Some platforms offer support for memory pages as large as 16GiB, which can improve  the efficiency of memory management in some situations.
-WebAssembly may offer programs the option to specify a larger page size than the [default] (Semantics.md#resizing).
+WebAssembly may offer programs the option to specify a larger page size than the [default](Semantics.md#resizing).

 ## More expressive control flow